Welcome to Year 2

 English home learning will be set on a Wednesday and due on a Monday.

-Times Tables – it is expected that children practice their times tables as often as possible and we would encourage the use of tablet apps and games to assist with this, especially DoodleMaths.
+It is expected that children practice their times tables as often as possible and we would encourage the use of tablet apps and games to assist with this, especially DoodleMaths.

 In Year 2, children will be learning their spellings at school so will not be bringing them home to practice.
 Children will participate in Spellings Workshops five times each week and will work in groups that provide an appropriate level of challenge for them.
 Teaching of spellings and spelling patterns will follow a pattern of: Teach; Practice; Apply; Test.
 If you have any questions about our approach to spellings, please see a member of the Year 2 teaching team.